CP1404/Practicals/prac_06/README.md

 # Practical 06 - Classes

-**Did you finish last week's work?** If not, make sure to complete it during the week.
-If you do not understand anything, bring those questions to your tutor the following week.

 We have seen how to work with lists, tuples and dictionaries to store and process data appropriate for those types: